-Chandrika took the Indian film industry by storm after debuting with the 2018 Tamil comedy blockbuster 'Irattu Arayil Murattu Kuthu' followed by the thriller, ‘Sei the FIlm’.
+Chandrika took the Indian film industry by storm after debuting with the 2018 Tamil comedy blockbuster 'Irattu Arayil Murattu Kuthu' followed by the Tamil thriller, ‘Sei the Film’.

 In 2011, she was the first Indian to place in the state finals of Miss World Australia and shortly after that won the title of Miss Maxim India Runner Up 2012; also placing as a state finalist in Miss India Australia.
 She continues her passion for modeling with many endorsements, being published in renowned international magazines and appearing in international campaigns such as Schwarzkopf and Beauty Blender to name a few.

-Chandrika began learning acting and dancing at the age of 3, undergoing extensive training in the classical Indian dance styles of Bharathanatyam and Kathak, as well as Bollywood, Indian Folk Dance and Musical Theatre at The Temple of Fine Arts; along with studies in Jazz, Ballet and Contemporary at The Australian National Youth Performing Arts Group.
+Chandrika began learning acting and dancing at the age of 3, undergoing extensive training in the classical Indian dance styles of Bharathanatyam, Kathak and Odissi, as well as Bollywood, Indian Folk Dance and Musical Theatre at The Temple of Fine Arts.
+She also studied Jazz, Ballet and Contemporary at The Australian National Youth Performing Arts Group.
 She graduated from the New York Film Academy with a diploma in ‘Acting for Film’ in 2012, and has also studied ‘English and Performing Arts’ at Murdoch University in Western Australia.